 The Middlebury Inn

-Allen Calhoun purchased the Addison House in 1897 and did extensive renovations, including a three-story addition, the installation of baths, electric lights, steam heat, and a new kitchen and dining room.
-In 1825, the Addison House was sold to the Middlebury Hotel Corporation, a stock company of local businessmen.
-After further remodeling, the Addison House reopened in 1927 as The Middlebury Inn amid gala festivities.
+In 1897 the Addison House was purchased by Robert Cartmell and Allen Calhoun, who ignited a series of extensive renovations that included the addition of three floors, the installation of baths, electric lights, steam heat, a new kitchen, and dining room.
+In 1925, the hotel was sold to Middlebury Hotel Corporation, a stock company comprised of local businessmen, and underwent further remodeling.
+The hotel reopened in 1927 as The Middlebury Inn, hosting a gala to celebrate the occasion.